protocol/web3-dev-team/proposals/lotus-dynamic-retrieval-pricing.md

 Impact of the blanket policy to unsealing price:
-- If the unsealing price is set to zero, the miner commits to serving all deals at zero cost, even those that require unsealing.
-Unsealing is a heavy and expensive operations, one that's irrational for miners to offer for free.
+- If the unsealing price is set to zero, the miner commits to serving all deals without requiring an unseal payment from the client, even those that require unsealing.
+Unsealing is a heavy and expensive operation, one that's irrational for miners to offer for free today.
-- If the unsealing price is set to non-zero, fast retrievals will require the creation of a payment channel, which introduces significant latency and requires chain interaction.
+- If the unsealing price is set to non-zero, fast retrievals will require the creation of a payment channel (even if price per byte is zero), which introduces significant latency and requires chain interaction.

 Impact of the blanket policy to price per byte:
 - Miners wanting to provide free retrieval for verified deals would set this value to zero.
-This has the side-effect of skipping payment channel creation.
+This has the side-effect of skipping payment channel creation (if unseal price is also zero).
 - However, that same policy would apply to unverified deals, which the miner is likely not keen to offer for free.